LesFruitsDefendus/guides/docs/source/harvest-guide/pick-equipment.md

 - Fruit picking tools, depending on fruit
 - Fixed-length red poles with cloth basket
 - Extendable-length silver poles with cloth basket fruit baskets on poles (wooden handles)
-- Plastic fruit-picking buckets with strings (to hang around picker’s neck to keep hands free)
+- Plastic fruit-picking buckets with strings (to hang around picker's neck to keep hands free)
-- “Les Fruits Défendus” folding sidewalk sign
+- "Les Fruits Défendus" folding sidewalk sign
 - Bags and containers with handles for collecting, weighing and transporting fruit

 Optional items to bring: